xaynetwork/xaynet/docs/network_architecture.rst

         # rest of the method logic

-The problem with this approach is that if we are blocking the method, the method never really returns.

-**Periodically check if a the rcp call is active**
+*Periodically check if a the rcp call is active:*

 .. code-block:: python